tat757/PKU_JudgeOnline/README.md

-PKU_JudgeOnline_1001
+PKU_JudgeOnline
 ====================

-The solution of the 1001 problem of PKU judge online system
+The solution of the following problems of PKU judge online system 1000

-ATTENTION!
-This solution couldn't pass the judge online system yet, but it works.
+1001